Denis-Source/weather_app/README.md

 Location is determined by the API and it has a comprehensive list of cities and locations all around the world.

 ### Status screen
-When the location was entered the application make several calls to the APIs:
+When the location was entered, the application makes several calls to the APIs:
-- depending on the selected API gets whether the coordinates or the [woeid](https://en.wikipedia.org/wiki/WOEID) of the specified location;
+- depending on whether the selected API gets the coordinates or the [woeid](https://en.wikipedia.org/wiki/WOEID) of the specified location;
 - gets information about sun rise or set timings (needed to determine time of the day of the location);
 - api call to get current weather information;
 - one or several calls to get a forecast for the next 4 or more days.

-If the entered city is correct and API key is correct, APIs should return a valid response.
+If the entered city is correct and the API key is correct, APIs should return a valid response.

 The list of API handlers parse and decode the information to a standard format, creating a weather object that contains the following information:
 - current temperature;
 - current weather conditions;
 - approximate daily forecast for the next 4 days;
-- other information whitch is stored but not used (wind, humidity, etc).
+- other information which is stored but not used (wind, humidity, etc).

-The main design feature of the application is the ability to change the appearance depending on weather conditions and time of the day.
+The main design feature of the application is the ability to change appearance depending on weather conditions and time of the day.

 #### Cloudy weather in New York at 5 in the evening will have the next theme:
 ![image](https://user-images.githubusercontent.com/58669569/168685346-d44e7628-0809-4026-8cb5-9174e393fb0a.png)